erossini/BlazorChartjs/README.md

 ## Callbacks

-The component has few callbacks (more in development) to customize your chart.
+The component has a few callbacks (more in development) to customize your chart.
 The callbacks are ready to use are:

 - Tooltip
   * Labels